Explore UAB

 Consulting:

-The LAN subcore will consult with investigators concerning experimental design and nutritional requirements at no charge.
+The LAN will initially consult with investigators concerning experimental design and nutritional requirements at no charge.
 Formulation of specific diets, particularly those which contain pharmacologic or nutraceutical compounds, is charged at $100 per hour.

 Diet Preparation: